mgoo/WarMages/README.md

 You don't need to set any labels on the merge request, because there are already labels on the issue.

-### How To Do Code Review (NEEDS UPDATING)

-1. Find a ticket under the Code Review list in the issues board
-1. Open the merge request for this issue
-1. Assign the merge request to yourself, so other people know that you are reviewing it
-1. Have a look at the changes (there's a `Changes` button halfway down the page) Look for any:
-    - Code styling issues
-    - Anything that looks wrong
-    - Better solutions to what was written
-1. Ensure that all that the required tasks on the issue are done
-1. Fetch and check out the branch, run the app, and make sure that everything works as intended.
-Try to break things to be a thorough tester!

-If the code is ok, click the merge button, or add a thumbs up reaction to the merge request and ask someone else to click merge.

-If the code is not ok, drag the issue back to the In Development list.

-**NOTE: Some of this information has been duplicated in the [merge request template](./.gitlab/merge_request_templates/default_merge_request_template.md)**

 ### Code Linting